 - Increased signage of health and safety information.

-- Additional portable sinks and hand sanitizer units.
+- Additional portable sinks and hand-sanitizer units are available on the grounds.

 - People are to maintain social distancing from other groups.